SERVICES

 The Ontario Breast Screening Program (OBSP) recommends annual breast screenings for women ages 30-69 who are confirmed by their doctor or nurse practitioner to be at high risk of breast cancer.
 These OHIP-covered screenings are also recommended every two years for women ages 50-74 who are at average risk for breast cancer.

-If you’re between the age of 50-74: Click here to book your 20 minute, OHIP-covered breast screening.
+If you’re between the ages of 50-74: Click here to book your 20 minute, OHIP-covered breast screening.
 No doctor referral required.

 Source: Canadian Cancer Society

-In addition to breast screenings, our facilities offer a wide range of consultation and diagnostic services focused on women’s health in a comfortable setting:
+In addition to breast screenings, our diagnostics facilities offer a wide range of services focused on women’s health in a safe and comfortable setting: